seasea19/portfolio_site/README.md

  We have worked on more projects than what showing and I would love to show more of them and a walkthrough videos of them.
 Unfortunately, that will be impossible.
 Below are the repositories of the projects worked on during this program which includes group projects. (only codes)

- Front end projects :https://github.com/seasea19/front-end-projects (not all front end projects made are there)
+ Front end projects: https://github.com/seasea19/front-end-projects (not all front end projects made are there)

  Other projects (not all):